ingram0451/php_curl_parsing_json/README.md

 ## Requirements
 - PHP 5.4 or above
-- A client_id for the API (or you can mock the data)
+- A client_id for the API (or you can mock the response)

 ## How to use
 In terminal, simply execute the script with a given month number: